aazaff/startLearn.R/README.md

 	> ?sqrt

 ## Data Types
-What if I want to store something other than a number?
+What if we want to store something other than a number?
 There are a variety of data **types** in R, but there are only a few that you really need to know.
+Let's begin with the three most basic types.

-+ logical = TRUE or FALSE
++ **logical** = **TRUE** or **FALSE**
-+ character = letters, numbers, and symbols
++ **character** = letters, numbers, and symbols that act like letters
-+ numeric - Numbers
-+ factor = letters, numbers, and symboles that are actually numbers
++ **numeric** - numbers that act like numbers

-Type logical
+Type **logical** is fairly straightforward it is simply a **TRUE** or a **FALSE** value.
+Note, however, that if you try to perform basic mathematical operations on a logical vector that R will convert **TRUE** to **1** and **FALSE** to **0**.

+	> MyLogical<-c(TRUE,TRUE,FALSE,TRUE,FALSE,TRUE)
+	> MyLogical
+	[1]  TRUE  TRUE FALSE  TRUE FALSE  TRUE

+	>MyLogical*3
+	[1] 3 3 0 3 0 3

+	# You can check what type of data you have using the typeof( ) function.
+	> typeof(MyLogical)
+	[1] "logical"

+Type **character** is also fairly straightforward.
+It is basicaly a way of "de-mathing" something.
+You tell R that something is meant to be a character by using quotation marks "".

+	# Create a vector of characters made of letters
+	> MyCharacters<-c("Bob","Loves","Lucy","Almost","As","Much","As","He","Loves","R")
+	> MyCharacters
+	[1] "Bob"    "Loves"  "Lucy"   "Almost" "As"     "Much"   "As"     "He"     "Loves"  "R"

+	# Create a vector of numbers as characters
+	> MyCharacters<-c("1","2","3","4")
+	[1] "1" "2" "3" "4"

+	# Check the type
+	> typeof(MyCharacters)
+	[1] "character"

+By "de-mathing", I mean that R will reject any attempts to do math on your array of characters.

+	> sum(MyCharacters)
+	Error in sum(MyCharacters) : invalid 'type' (character) of argument

+**Numeric** is both the simplest and most complicated data type.
+Basically, numeric data are, you guessed it, numbers that you want to do math on.

+	> MyNumeric<-c(1,2,3,4)
+	> sum(MyNumeric)
+	[1] 10

+	# Check if MyNumeric is of type numeric
+	> is(MyNumeric,"numeric") # Remember the is( ) function from before?
+	[1] TRUE

+	# Check its data type
+	> typeof(MyNumeric)
+	[1] "double"

+It gives "double" instead of "numeric"!
+There are actually several types of numeric data.
+For our intents and purposes, however, we can consider "double" (the default) to be synonymous with "numeric".

+## The Third Rule of R-Club
+As you progress with R you will learn that keeping track of what **type** of data you are using becomes increasingly important.
+Most errors that beginners and intermediate useRs encounter are, on some level, a result of using the wrong data type.
+Therefore, one of the first things you should do when you get an error is double check that you are using the right type of data.

+This is worth doing even if you are sure that you entered the data correctly.
+This is because some R functions, for better or worse, will sometimes **coerce** (convert) your array from one data type into another without your realizing it.
+In most cases, this is actually convenient, but in other cases it can be the source of much frustration.

+## Advanced Data Storage